uboslinux/ubos-docs/source/glossary.rst

 .. glossary::

    App
+      On UBOS, an app is a software application that provides direct value to the user without any further additions, integrations or customizations.
+Apps generally have software dependencies only on packages provided as part of UBOS.

+      UBOS apps are typically web apps, i.e. apps whose primary user interface is presented using a web browser.
+Some examples for UBOS apps are:

+      * ​Wordpress (blogging and publishing)
+      * A house monitoring application

+      Apps can generally be installed more than one on the same device, in multiple :term:`app configurations <App configuration>`.
+Middleware components (e.g. databases) are not considered apps because the user generally does not directly interact with it.

    Accessory
+      An accessory on UBOS is a software module that adds to or modifies the functionality of an :term:`app`.
+Accessories includes things such as plugins, themes, skins, extensions, add-ons and the like.
+UBOS uses the term "accessory" as a consistent, common term for all of those.

+      Examples for what Cloudstore would call accessories are:

+      * themes or skins that change the graphic layout of Wordpress;
+      * a module that requires users to fill out a captcha before they can register for a wiki
+      * a module that adds a Facebook Like button to an app.

    App configuration
       The installation of an app at a particular Site (aka virtual host) with a certain